 Course Description

-The course provides architects and designers working in affordable housing with the tools and methods to make healthier building product choices.
-Experts in the fields of materials, design, sustainability and public health offer insights and strategies to make changes to practice which will lead to the improvement in the overall health profile of residents in affordable housing.
+This program provides tools and methods for architects and designers to make healthier building product choices while also being mindful of cost and larger issues of sustainability.
+Experts in the fields of materials, design, sustainability and public health offer insights and strategies to make changes to practice which will lead to the improvement in the overall health profile, carbon impact and circularity of the built process.

 Course Length - Online 15 weeks